NautilusTrader

 There are three main use cases for this software package:

-• Backtesting trading systems with historical data (backtest)
+• Backtest trading systems on historical data (backtest).

-• Testing trading systems with real-time data and simulated execution (sandbox)
+• Simulate trading systems with real-time data and virtual execution (sandbox).

-• All examples will utilize these default system implementations.
+• All examples will use these default system implementations.

 • We consider trading strategies to be subcomponents of end-to-end trading systems, these systems include the application and infrastructure layers.